-Over the last six months, state PIRG staff conducted inquiries at 250 bank and 116 credit union branches in 17 states and the District of Columbia and reviewed bank fees online in these and 7 other states.
-This report, “Big Banks, Bigger Fees: A National Survey of Fees and Disclosure Compliance,” examines the following questions:
+Over the last six months, PIRG staff conducted inquiries at 392 bank and credit union branches in 21 states and reviewed bank fees online in 12 others.
+This report, “Big Banks, Bigger Fees: A National Survey of Bank Fees and Fee Disclosure Policies,” examines the following questions:

 - How easy is it for consumers to shop around?
 Are banks complying with the Truth In Savings Act, which requires disclosure of a schedule of account fees to prospective customers?

 - Can consumers still find free or low-cost checking accounts or has free checking ended?